fomorians/forward-models/README.md

 ## Angles

-Always encode angles and other wrapping values as the cosine and sine of radians.
+Always encode angles as the cosine and sine of radians.
 This helps the loss function by not overly penalizing e.g. 0 degrees versus 359 degrees.
+Note that the Pendulum-v0 environment does this automatically.

 ## State-Action History